IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 ``oc rsh $(oc get po -o json | jq '.items[] | select(.kind=="Pod").metadata.name' -r | grep -v dataverse-glassfish-1-deploy)``

+From the ``rsh`` prompt you could run something like the following to build confidence that Dataverse is running on port 8080:

+``curl -L localhost:8080``

 Make the Dataverse App Available to Your Browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~